kneeschawl/kneeschawl/README.md

 - 🗓️ GitHub user since **March 2024**
 - 🛠️ Building projects in **Python, MySQL, C++, and JavaScript**
-- 📚 Passionate about solving real-world problems and continuous learning
+- 📚 Passionate about solving real-world problems and learning

 ---